Oils Ain’t Oils

 70% distilled water mixed with 30% glycerine.

-This is for Andre Hydro-Telecontrol units, for later models with Siata or Houdaille's check in the manual.
+This is for Andre Hydro-Telecontrol units, for later models with Siata or Houdaille's check the manual.
 Depending on the load I run the pressure between 75 and 100psi.

 For cars fitted with Lockheed/Marelli brakes any good quality Dot 4 brake fluid.
 Check the level in the brake reservoir regularly.